knod/playback/README.md

 - `'fastForwardBegin/Finish'`

 **Dev Events**

-If you're wondering about these, `'_queued'` and `'_dequeued'` are events put there for development to simplify testing.
+If you're wondering about `'_queued'` and `'_dequeued'`, they're events put there for development to simplify testing.
 Don't mess with the queue.
-Do.
-Not.
-Do.
-It.
+A dequeueing operation will be triggered either when a new function is added to it or when a function called from the queue has finished its synchronous operations.